Who To Call When Stuck in Snow? – Does Car Insurance Cover Snow Accidents?

 • Use a snow broom to enable smooth cleaning without scratching your car.

-• Make use of a leaf blower to remove snow out of a car.
+• Make use of a leaf blower to remove snow from a car.

 Can Snow Damage Your Car?

 Yes, snow can damage your car.
 Snow causes moisture damage that can lead to car rust over time.
-Snow can also affect the wheels of a vehicle, making them rust.
-Snow left on your car may cause the weight of the snow to affect the car’s body if not removed on time.
+Snow can also affect a vehicle’s wheels, making them rust.
+If not removed on time, snow left on your car may cause the weight of the snow to affect the car’s body.

 What Will Melt Ice the Fastest?